 |Duration of Test||120 Minutes|

 Overall, this section was moderate to difficult.
-In order to maximize the score in this section, the best strategy to answer would have been identification of easy ones and solving them first.
-A good strategy for this section would be not to spend time unnecessarily on difficult questions.
-Ideal time frame to attempt the questions in this section is 40 min.
+In order to maximize the score in this section, the best strategy to answer would have been identifying easy questions and solving them first.
+A good strategy for this section would be to avoid spending extra time working out difficult questions.
+The ideal time frame within which to attempt questions in this section is 40 minutes.

 The distribution of questions from each topic, along with their difficulty levels, is given in the table below.

 Chapter-wise break-up of questions in the Mathematics section:

 |Quadratic Equations & Progressions||3||1||4|

 |Permutations and Combinations||2||1||3|

 |Straight Lines & Pair of Straight Lines||2||1||3|

 |Conics(Ellipse, parabola, Hyperbola)||1||3||1||5|